gitdwoc/photon_counting/README.md

 # photon_counting
-Codes relevant to photon localiastion on visible light sensors, and image contstructions from such code.
+Codes and data relevant to photon localisation on visible light sensors, and image constructions from such code.

 xraySTORM.py will output csv files of charge cloud properties (and hence x-ray photon properties), given an image with individually resolved charge clouds.